 Offshoring has a negative connotation.
 We think of shoddy work, complete miscommunication, disaster.
 And it is true that this is what many business experienced when first venturing overseas.
 But it doesn’t have to be this way.
 There are also many business who nailed it.
 And offshoring, if done well, might even save your accounting practice if you are sailing close to the edge.

-We interviewed Mike O’Hara who runs several businesses in Australia, all using staff based in the Phillipines.
+We interviewed Mike O’Hagan who runs several businesses in Australia, all using staff based in the Philippines.
 Mike is on a mission to educate Australian businesses about the do’s and don’ts of offshoring.
 Here is what Mike told us.

 To listen while you drive, walk or work, just access the episode through a podcast app on your mobile phone.